aaronblondeau/mpg2co2/README.md

 #### 10. Run PM2 setup and deploy

 These commands are run from your local development environment in the same directory as this readme.

-Note, if on Windows, run with a WSL shell instead of PowerShell.
+Note, if on Windows, you may get a "spawn sh ENOENT" error.
+You can resolve this by making sure "sh" is in your path : https://github.com/Unitech/pm2/issues/3839#issuecomment-484347776

 ```
 pm2 deploy staging setup